YottaDB/YDBDoc/ProgrammersGuide/langfeat.rst

 M collates all canonic numeric subscripts ahead of all string subscripts, including strings such as those with leading zeros that represent non-canonic numbers.
 Numeric subscripts collate from negative to positive in value order.
 String subscripts collate in ASCII sequence.
 In addition, YottaDB allows the empty string subscript in most contexts (the null, or empty, string collates ahead of all canonic numeric subscripts).

 YottaDB allows definition of alternative collation sequences.
-For complete information on enabling this functionality, See `Chapter 12: “Internationalization” <./internatn.html>`_.
+For complete information on enabling this functionality, See `Chapter 12: "Internationalization" <./internatn.html>`_.

 ++++++++++++++++++++++++++++++
 Null Subscripts and Collation